samsquire/ideas4/README.md

 I recognise that many problems are simpler when broken into pages of data.
 For example, memory management.

 We need to solve all these problems with an approach that works the same for every case.
-Advanced pager
+Advanced paging.

 # 34. Graph to query generation and sort